bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Authorization: GNAP OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0
 Detached-JWS: eyj0....
 ~~~

+[[ Editor's note: This could alternatively be an HTTP PUT verb,
+since we are telling the AS that we want to replace the token.
+However,
+we are not providing the information we want to replace the token with,
+and in fact that's up to the AS entirely, not the client.
+For that reason,
+I think a POST still makes the most sense. ]]

 The AS validates that the token presented is associated with the management
 URL, that the AS issued the token to the given RC, and that